Are you looking for horizontal fence ideas for your backyard?

 11. Horizontal Vinyl Fence

-The vinyl fence will cost more but should last longer than any wood fence.
-And it should be fairly easy to maintain because you don’t need to worry about staining it or do any real maintenance.
+Though the vinyl fence will cost more, it should also last longer than a wood fence.
+And, it should be fairly easy to maintain because you don’t need to worry about staining or that it will rot.
+The biggest thing you’ll probably have to do with vinyl is it if it gets that green, mildew look.

 Bonus Instagram Inspiration